mdtita/oonionpie/README.md

 # oonionpie
-Experminting with bash script to build and install ooniprobe on RPI4
+Experimenting with bash script to build and install [ooniprobe](https://github.com/ooni/probe-cli) on RPI4